Doing a charity challenge is a great way to raise money for your favourite animals AND to really push back your comfort zone.

 We all have our own limits by which we feel comfortable and often something which is terrfiying to one person isn't to another, as you'll know.
 And these days, charities are really being far more flexible about challenges you pick - they have to be.
 You don't have to run a marathon - Free the Bears asked people to spend a night in a cage on 9 May last year to raise funds for the bears they rescue as a challenge.

 The key is to pick on an activity which will inspire you to get fit & do the training you may need to do in order to take up the challenge.
 Charity runs vary in length.
-There's the full 26 mile race such as the London Marathon, and lots of Great Runs, which are shorter, and also many local opportunities to run or walk miles for your chosen charity.
+There's the full 26 mile race such as the London Marathon (2 October 2022), and lots of Great Runs, which are shorter, and also many local opportunities to run or walk miles for your chosen charity.

 The Peak District Challenge

-The Peak District Challenge takes place on 17-18 September 2021.
+The Peak District Challenge takes place on 16-17 September 2022.
+There are several different levels of challenges, from the Gold Ultra (100km in 24 hours) to the Back Before Dark 10km fell race.
 It is an exciting series of team trekking challenges based in the Peak District National Park. .
 All have easy access to public transport from Sheffield and Manchester.
 Entrants have the option to fundraise for any charity of their choice.
 There's with NO cost to the charity and NO deductions from any sponsorship income.
 Entrants pay the costs - charities just need to promote the chance to fundraise and recruit fundraisers!
 Find out more

 Explorers Against Extinction

 There are also charity cycle rides, or for thrills you could jump out of an airplane and do a tandem jump (so you are "attached" to an experienced jumper.

 Charity Challenge all over the world, you can push yourself to your limit with different activities, destinations, levels of difficulty and duration.

 Charity Challenges for the World Land Trust - and help save wildlife habitat